leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 }
 ```

 This function will interact with all of the components of the aircraft to design the physical shape.
 How will it look like?
 Well, that depends on the interaction of all the parts.
 These "parts", are not physical parts: they are logical components.
 They can communicate.
 The `Fuselage` and the `Wing` can collaborate to find the perfect aerodynamic shape (and maybe for one coherent whole, ignoring the fact that right now we treat them as separate logical parts), while still making sure the right number of passengers fit into the specified number of seats.
-The `Engine` can communicate its structural needs to the `Wing`, making sure it finds an optimum attachment point and and mechanical interface to support all the loads.
+The `Engine` can communicate its structural needs to the `Wing`, making sure it finds an optimum attachment point and mechanical interface to support all the loads.
 Once it's done that, it outputs the right geometry.

 Now, there is *a lot* of information that needs to go back and forth.
 Building a complete Computational Model for an entire aircraft is a massive undertaking.
 But it's not fundamentally more massive than designing a new aircraft through conventional means.
 If you create a computational model, however, every decision you made, every reason why a shape looks like the one it does, every aspect of your design, is captured in source code.
 You can run parameter sweeps, you can "debug", you can verify, you can falsify the hypotheses you postulated during the design.
 And you can reuse it, dramatically cutting down the development time of the next iteration of your plane.